- Aids, Equipment, Wheelchairs

 - What Next?
 Videos

-Walk On is an individually designed intensive activity based rehabilitation program to assist a person with a spinal cord injury to improve and maximise their functional ability and lead a more independent life.
+Walk On is an individually designed intensive activity based exercise program to assist a person with a spinal cord injury to improve and maximise their functional ability and lead a more independent life.
 The program involves intense, dynamic, weight-bearing exercises all performed out of the wheelchair one-on-one with a qualified Exercise Physiologist or Physiotherapist.

-Walk On is a community based rehabilitation program available to people following their discharge from hospital.
+Walk On is a community based exercise program available to people following their discharge from hospital.
 A pilot study conducted with Walk On client’s demonstrated improvements in general mobility, quality of life, muscle strength and psychological wellbeing.
 Improvements in independence were also found.
 Clients report many other benefits including improved general health, greater positivity, increased confidence to participate in the community and a reduction in care hours.

 Click here to find out the locations of the Walk On facilities.